drogovic/docusaurus-useitcloud/my-website/docs/Guides/04_installation.md

 ```
 • During the update process, several questions will be asked, answer by Yes to continue the update.

-Once the update is finish
+Once the update is finished, all UIC services are made available and running.